lauGutierrez/themoviedb_frontend/README.md

 ### What is it?

-A very simple web application, where you will be able to visually recover information about movies and series included in "The Movie Database API".
+A very simple web application, where you will be able to visually recover information about movies and tv series included in "The Movie Database API".

 ### Purpose